jwmerrill/zig-lox/README.md

 make test
 ```

+Note, `test/for/closure_in_body.lox` is currently expected to fail because closuring in the induction variable in a for loop is working differently here than in the book.

 ## Building

-Running `make` creates a debug build of zig-lox at `build/bin/lox`.
+Running `make` creates a debug build of zig-lox at `bin/lox`.

-To create a release build, run `make fast`.
+To create a release build, run `make release`.

 ## Status